Early Summer Through Green Maple Leaves

 In Japan, these fresh green maple leaves are called aokaede (青楓) and are cherished as a quiet symbol of early summer.

-Inspired by the green maple leaves, I made maple-leaf-shaped rakugan (a traditional Japanese confection).
+Inspired by the green maple leaves, I made maple-leaf-shaped rakugan (落雁), which is one of the traditional Japanese confections.

 When serving matcha, I enjoy preparing seasonal sweets by hand whenever possible.
-Even if they are not perfect, there is a warmth in something handmade that touches people’s hearts.
+Even if they are not perfect, there is a warmth in something homemade that touches people’s hearts.

 Handmade maple leaf rakugan (落雁) for early summer